Senior indigenous man

 Dementia affects a person’s thinking, behaviour and ability to perform everyday tasks.
 Discover the causes, symptoms, treatments and support services.

-Older people are less likely than young people to report depression, but it's vital that they recognise, and get support for, mental health concerns.
+Older people are less likely than younger people to report depression, but it's important they can recognise, and get support for mental health concer...

 Eye health tips for over-60s